Dun-sin/Whisper/README.md

 > For those who do not wish to use Docker, here is another option -> [to start the project](https://github.com/Dun-sin/Whisper/blob/main/CONTRIBUTING.md#starting-the-project-without-docker)

 8. To test things out, you can open the same URL in two different browsers or open a private browsing window in the same browser.
-This allows you to connect to yourself.
+This allows you to connect to yourself, use `login anonymously` if you aren't dealing with anything that uses user data else use `login` and open an account on kinde `https://kinde.com/` following the instructions for react implementation and replace it with the data from your kinde.

 <p align="right">(<a href="#top">back to top</a>)</p>